Stvad/link-summoner/README.md

 ### Customization

+See an extensive customization example in [Transclude Me extension](https://github.com/transclude-me/extension/blob/main/source/content/index.ts#L23) which is using this library as a foundation.

 #### Styling

 Links that can be previewed get the `link-with-preview` CSS class.
 You can specify styling for that class to indicate presence of the preview.
 For example, the following snippet would add `τ` after each link with preview: